-Rinse the baccalà, fillets, the place for 48 hours in water, changing the water every 8 hours, in order to remove most of the salt.
+Rinse the baccalà fillets, for 48 hours in running water.
+Change the water every 8 hours, in order to remove most of the salt.

 Clean the baccalà fillets, cut them into 1-inch strips, and drain.
 Pat dry.

 Prepare the batter by adding the mineral water to the flour, whisking quickly to incorporate.
-The batter should “barely” come off the whisk when you raise it up: it should neither run off it quickly, nor stick to in entirely.
+The batter should “barely” come off the whisk when you raise it up.
+In other words, it should neither run off it quickly, nor stick to in entirely.

-Heat the oil to hot but not smoking (make sure you have it hot enough to start, or you will end up with soggy fish fillets).
-Coat the fillets with the batter, using your fingers to remove the excess, then fry them for 10-15 minutes, turning them with a fork once or twice, until they are golden and cripsy.
+Heat the oil to hot but not smoking.
+Make sure you have it hot enough to start, or you will end up with soggy fish fillets.
+Coat the fillets with the batter, using your fingers to remove the excess.
+Then fry them for 10-15 minutes, turning them with a fork once or twice, until they are golden and crispy.

 Drain on a wire rack or paper towels and serve hot !